kwiden/LetsLearnProgramming/Cpp/nonrobot/Functions.md

 ![Image](/Images/circle.PNG)

-At the top of our starter code for the circle square problem, we noticed that the function was after the main and before main we had the function header: ```double diff(int diameter);``` This is called a _function prototype_ and is used to tell the computer "Hey, I'm going to call this function that is defined after you see it's name, but I promise it exists."
+At the top of our starter code for the circle square problem, we notice that the function is after the main and before main we have the function header: ```double diff(int diameter);``` This is called a _function prototype_ and is used to tell the computer "Hey, I'm going to call this function that is defined after you see it's name, but I promise it exists."
 If we don't include the prototyoe, the code will not compile and will report that we are calling a function that doesn't exist.

 ----------------------------------------------------------------------------------------